-We Rule: Civics for All of US is a new national civic education initiative from the Eisenhower Presidential Library and the National Archives that promotes civic literacy and engagement.
-As part of this initiative the education team at the Truman Library and educators across the National Archives will be providing teachers with programming, curricula, and exceptional field trip experiences both online and in-person.
+We Rule: Civics for All of US is a new national civic education initiative from the Eisenhower Presidential Library, Center for Legislative Archives, and the National Archives that promotes civic literacy and engagement.
+As part of this initiative the education team at the Eisenhower Presidential Library and educators across the National Archives will be providing teachers with programming, curricula, and exceptional field trip experiences both online and in-person.

 Visit the National Archives without leaving your school or home!
 We offer free distance learning opportunities for students and educators.